-(ii) sold to another enterprise (say, enterprise C) specified by enterprise B,
+(ii) sold to another enterprise (say, enterprise C) specified by enterprise B.

 While in clause (h), a minimum criteria of 90% has been mentioned, no such quantification has been done in clause (i).
+It would be imperative to analyze the contractual terms & conditions, actual conduct of parties to the transaction, etc. to conclude whether there exists any influence by an enterprise on another enterprise and hence, whether the said clause is triggered or not.
 This clause covers only sale of goods manufactured or processed and not the sale of traded goods.